RoundTableTTRPG/RoundTable/Martial.md

 ### Armour and Damage

 After you calculate whether or not a weapon attack hits, you add weapon damage to the result, subtract damage reduction of armour, and are left with a result that is interpreted into a minor or critical condition.
 Attacks are detailed in the chapter on Consequences, and Conditions are detailed in the chapter on Advanced Rules.
 The important factor here is that weapons have a damage rating, and armour has a damage reduction rating.
+The damage reduction rating of armour only applies to physical attacks and harm, not magical, faction or ethereal attacks.
 Statistically speaking, a weapon that adds 3 or more damage turns most hits lethal.
 These are lethal weapons.
 Some weapons are designed specifically to do less harm such as sports implements, and therefore have a negative damage modifier, being non-lethal weapons.
 Weapons dealing 5 or more extra damage are so powerful they cannot be expected to hit without grievous injury or death, and can sometimes cause harm by narrowly missing, meaning even armour becomes ineffective.
 This means armour ratings are typically 3 or below, eliminating the danger of some lethal weapons but not all.
 We are therefore presented with a spectrum
 From \-2 up to \+6 damage for weapons, with \+1 and \+2 weapons being common harmful tools and small weapons, and \+3 and \+4 being extremely dangerous lethal weapons, and \+5 and \+6 being devastating military weaponry.